 Key Stage 3 – History

-Chatsmore’s vibrant and enthusiastic History department works with students from Year 7 to Year 10, with a range of subjects from the Key Stage 3 National Curriculum, such as Norman England through to the Cold War and then later GCSE Modern World History.
+Chatsmore’s vibrant and enthusiastic History department works with students from Year 7 to Year 11, with a range of subjects from the Key Stage 3 National Curriculum, such as Norman England through to late 2oth century Britain and then later GCSE History.

-At Key Stage 3, students study What is history, Medieval realms, the Tudors, the English civil war, Industrial revolution, World war one and World war two, the Holocaust and Cold war.
+At Key Stage 3, students study an introduction to History, Medieval England, the Tudors, the English Civil War and restoration, Revolutions, Early, World War One, Early 20th Century America, the rise of hitler and World War Two, the Holocaust and the later 20th Century.
 We try to ensure the topics are topical and use a variety of teaching skills, from lively debates to card sorts, from essay writing to in-depth personal research topics.

 History is a popular choice at GCSE with many pupils in each year group studying this subject.